AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use snapshots/Enable or disable the instant access feature.md

 After the snapshot is created, choose **Storage & Snapshots** \> **Snapshots** in the left-side navigation pane to check whether instant access takes effect on the new snapshot.

-After the instant access feature is enabled for a snapshot, You can use the snapshot to create a new disk or roll back the original disk without waiting for the snapshot to be created.
-For more information, see [Create a disk from a snapshot](/intl.en-US/Block Storage/Cloud disks/Create a cloud disk/Create a disk from a snapshot.md) and [Roll back a disk by using a snapshot](/intl.en-US/Snapshots/Use snapshots/Roll back a disk by using a snapshot.md).
+After the instant access feature is enabled for a snapshot, you can use the snapshot to create a new disk without waiting for the snapshot to be created.
+For more information, see [Create a disk from a snapshot](/intl.en-US/Block Storage/Cloud disks/Create a cloud disk/Create a disk from a snapshot.md).

 ## Disable the instant access feature

 You must set the **Duration of Instant Access** parameter when you enable the instant access feature.
 This feature is automatically disabled when the period specified by the parameter expires.
-Alternatively, you can perform the following operations to manually disable the instant access feature:
+After a snapshot is created, you can also manually disable instant access by performing the following operations.

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).